blob1807/cc_date/README.md

 Cosmic Critters (CC) format is: `!YYYY MMM DDD`, `!0-inf A-Z*3 0-999`
 *It's unknown what CC Dates represent.
 Year, Month & Day are placeholders*
 * String is in CC format
-* Digits is the letters converted their numbers in base26
+* Digits is the letters converted to their numbers in base26
 * Decimal is the date converted down to Days

 <!-- CLI Usage -->
 ## CLI Usage

-For dates with Spaces use.<br>
+For dates with Spaces use quotation marks.<br>
-This will be used throughout this README
+*This will be used throughout this README*

 **Windows**
 ```